sunshuzhou/Test4SGXMemory/README.md

 # Test4MemoryCpy

-- Enclave can see and operate data in the main memory.
+## Enclave can see and operate data in the main memory

 In `test.edl`, we define a trusted function:

     public int ecall_enclave_visit_outside_memory([user_check]uint8_t *data, size_t len);

 The `user_check` will discourage the memory copy operation from enclave to app (specified by `out`), or from app to enclave (specified by `in`).
-So we need to check whether the `data` in the function is inside or outside enclave.
+So we need to manually check whether the `data` in the function is inside or outside enclave.
 Here is the code of it.

     int ecall_enclave_visit_outside_memory(uint8_t *data, size_t len) {
       if (sgx_is_outside_enclave(data, len)) {
-        // Since it is in the main memory, we can consider it as unsafe.
+        // Since it is in the main memory, we can assume it's unsafe.
         // Simple put a sequence to it. for (int i = 0; i < len; i++) {
           data[i] = i;